Linaro/hpc_benchmark_analysis/README.md

 * Actually use scipy statistical analysis modules instead of home-brewed

 A few known issues:
-* Analysis plugins are not all behaving the same, need to have a common base class
 * PYTHONPATH needs to contain the _engine_ directory for now, needs a proper package structure